 If you want to exclude other user roles you can use ‘matching regex (ignore case)’ instead of ‘equals’ and you can list the excluded roles using pipes: administrator|editor|whatever-userrole

 Exclude but not while debugging

-This built in variable will evaluate to true while you turn on preview mode on the GTM website.Â Now you can include one more rule in your triggers:
+This built in variable will evaluate to true while you turn on preview mode in Google Tag Manager and you open your website.
+Now you can include one more rule in your triggers:

 Add your exception trigger to tags